 Graciously spearheaded by Michael and the late Sally Gordon z”l, these grants offer benefactors another unique chance to have a hand in accelerating the process of cancer research.
 Intended to speed up our efforts to fully understand the biology behind cancer, grant applications in this category are required to propose highly-innovative approaches that have the promise of pioneering new ways of thinking about cancer biology and therapeutics.

 Collaborative Funding Awards

 Awarded to the most promising cancer research projects being conducted on a collaborative basis between an American or Canadian research institution and investigators in Israel.

 Special Funding Initiatives

-For a minimum donation of $550,000 over a period of three years, *ICRF will issue a special request for applications focusing on a particular area of cancer research and/or a specific cancer type.
+For a minimum donation of US$550,000 over a period of three years, ICRF will issue a special request for applications focusing on a particular area of cancer research and/or a specific cancer type.
 Current examples of such special initiatives include: The Brause Family Initiative for Quality of Life, The Len and Susan Mark Initiative for Ovarian and Uterine/MMMT Cancers, and the Jacki and Bruce Barron Cancer Research Scholars’ Program, a partnership with City of Hope in Duarte, California.